cezarypiatek/cezarypiatek.github.io/src/content/post/auto-generated-web-api-client/index.md

 </Project>
 ```

 In the `GenerateApiClientSourceCode` build target we are passing additional values with `/variables` parameter to NSwag CLI.
-Those values can be accessed in `nswag.json` manifest using `$()` notation as show on the following excerpt:
+Those values can be accessed in `nswag.json` manifest using `$()` notation as shown on the following excerpt:

 ```json
 {